Department of Government Efficiency: Budget

 According to Wired, as of June 2025, potential recruits were being told that a DOGE salary ranged between $120,000 and $195,000.

-An agreement between the Department of Labor (DOL) and USDS, backdated to the inauguration day, would reportedly pay $1.3 million for the work equivalent of four DOGE members, so about 10% more per employee than the top annual career civil servant salary.
+An agreement between the Department of Labor (DOL) and USDS, backdated to the inauguration day, would reportedly pay $1.3 million for the work equivalent of four DOGE members, about 10% more per employee than the top annual career civil servant salary.

-To cover for DOGE costs during its first week, $6.75 million was apportioned to DOGE from the Information Technology Oversight and Reform (ITOR) account that funded the legacy United States Digital Service (USDS).
+To cover for DOGE costs during its first week, $6.75 million was apportioned to DOGE from the Information Technology Oversight and Reform (ITOR) account that funded the legacy USDS.
 Rep. Rosa DeLauro (D-CT) observed that this was "nearly twice the annual salaries and expenses budget of the White House".
 DOGE also has a Treasury account, separate from ITOR.
 From January 30 to February 8, DOGE's budget had more than doubled to $14.4 million; filings show that the added $7.7 million was reserved "for anticipated reimbursements from agencies in support of Software Modernization Initiative".

 Politico reported that the U.S. DOGE Service (USDS), the agency where DOGE is embedded, had 89 employees in 2025, and planned to increase staff to 150 in 2026.
 Official documents revealed that for the 2025 fiscal year, USDS had a budget of $20 million, and requested a $45 million for fiscal 2026.

 In March, Russell Vought removed the apportionments database from OMB's website; the Government Accountability Office wrote in disagreement, and Protect Democracy Project sued the administration, arguing it was the only source of public information on DOGE funding.